 Quarter sawn lumber differs from plain sawn in that the log is first cut into quarters lengthwise before the boards are cut out.
 From there, the boards are plain sawn, such as in the visual.
 This method yields stronger boards than standard plain sawn, however the amount of waste increases.
 In this case, the lumber’s appearance is more consistent as the growth rings run parallel to the larger faces of the board.
 However, the growth rings on the long edge of the board may still be inconsistent and not parallel.

 Due to the higher amount of waste, quarter sawn lumber tends to be more expensive than plain sawn.
 In respect to our white oak specifically, a custom leg in quarter sawn white oak can be double the price of plain sawn white oak.
 There are also fewer mills that produce quarter sawn lumber, which also contributes to a higher price.

 Rift sawn lumber is very similar to quarter sawn, but with a key difference.
 As with quarter sawn lumber, logs are first cut into quarters.
 However, for rift sawn lumber, the quarters are then cut in a spiral pattern.
 This unique cutting method results in boards where the growth rings run parallel to all faces of the board, making it an ideal option for furniture makers who need a straight grain on all sides of their project.
 Rift sawn lumber is also the most dimensionally stable option.

 Unfortunately, due to the unique cutting method and low number of mills that produce it, there is a lot of work involved and a lot of waste generated, which makes this the most expensive option of the three.

 While we don’t stock any of our products in quarter sawn or rift sawn woods, we are happy to make them as custom items.
-If you are interested in a quarter sawn or rift sawn product, you can request a quote by either filling out our online form, emailing email@example.com, or calling 800-849-8876.
+If you are interested in a quarter sawn or rift sawn product, you can request a custom quote by filling out our online form, emailing email@example.com, or calling 800-849-8876.